rveciana/rveciana.github.io/_posts/other/2015-11-30-eurostat-data-cartodb.markdown

 <img src="{{ site.baseurl }}/images/other/eurostat-cartodb/nuts.png"/>

 Open now the *povertry_rate* dataset.
 There is a thing to do here.
-By default, the fields are all strings, and we want the povertry rates to be floats, since then CartoDB can order and colour the values.
+By default, the fields are all strings, and we want the povertry rates to be floats, since then CartoDB can order and color the values.
 This image shoes how to do it.
 We will use the rate_2013 field, since its the one that will match the NUTS file from 2013 and has all the data (unlike the 2014):

 <img src="{{ site.baseurl }}/images/other/eurostat-cartodb/data_type.png"/>